 Forrest narrated the tale of his life while sitting on a bench located on the northwest side of Chippewa Square.

-People still go searching for his bench to this day!
+People still search for his bench to this day!

 Wide-angle scene of Chippewa Square with a large statue in the center surrounded by brick-paved paths and trees